18566246732/deepClone/readme.md

-the solution is inspired by `Douglas Crockford`'s work of handle cycle reference
+the idea is inspired by `Douglas Crockford`'s work of handle cycle reference

 ## basic usage
 ```js